Corrie actor Rob Mallard: I could not forgive Daniel for trying to kill Ken

 Commenting on Ken's near death, which previously left fans fearing for his future on the show, she added: "We are not going to get rid of Bill Roache.

-"If in your first year as a producer that you don't need one of the soap's biggest and longest-running characters, I would have to either be very brave or very stupid.
+"If in your first year as a producer you decide that you don't need one of the soap's biggest and longest-running characters, I would have to either be very brave or very stupid.

 "You could make a decision like that, but he is so vibrant and ever-young ... he is quite amazing.